ojmocodes/Code-to-study-skills-to-learn/README.md

 # Learning

-Just pieces of code to study, and a list of technical subjects I want to learn, prioritised.
+The topics I want to learn, coding puzzles/challenges, pieces of code I want to study, and other stuff like that!